 - Iced: This is a genius idea and permits you to brew your coffee over ice.
 The machine compensates for the fact that your cup or carafe will contain ice and will not overflow.

 - Café Forte: An option only on Ninja Coffee Bar machines.
 This is where it will produce a short, focused and concentrated hot coffee that is close to but not quite an espresso.

-- Specialty: A strong shot of coffee that is similar to a an espresso and can be used to make a latte, flat white, cappuccino or any milk based coffee drinks.
+- Specialty: A strong shot of coffee that is similar to an espresso and can be used to make a latte, flat white, cappuccino or any milk based coffee drink.

-The Café Forte – literally meaning strong coffee, is only on the Ninja Coffee Bar, which is slowly being sunset.
-The Rich and Specialty coffee produce a good strong coffee that will hit the spot.
+The Café Forte – literally meaning strong coffee – is only on the Ninja Coffee Bar, which is slowly being sunset.
+The Rich and Specialty coffee produces a good strong coffee that will hit the spot.

 The cold coffee settings are very well-thought-out as they will produce a complex but simple cold brew and a very good iced coffee and produce a good cold beverage that will suit you well during a hot day.

 On top of these options, there is the Auto IQ One Touch feature which measures your water and eliminates a lot of guess work and produces a coffee that has the ideal coffee to water ratio, which ensures that you have a perfectly brewed cup of coffee.

 The Coffee Warmer Plate

 A thermal warmer plate to keep your coffee hot is a well-thought-out idea that is fully programmable by both time and temperature.
 Be aware that as your coffee sits on the hot plate it stews and can become overtly bitter.
 The advanced technology allows you to program in a set temperature and keep it warm at a preset temperature and for a specific time can prevent that from happening.